seraphgrid/grungegirl/README.md

 - `exit` will formally exit the application. you could also just spam ctrl + c.

-- `astro` will send the application into astrology mode where you can conduct research on the multiple subjects related to astrology. there is even online horoscopes!
+- `astro` will send the application into astrology mode where you can conduct research on the multiple subjects related to astrology. now includes wiki!

+- various video game wikis!

 ![image](https://user-images.githubusercontent.com/90430427/133362528-8c613e06-56f8-40bf-b2fc-4b01bce7d19a.png)